 20 amazing destinations in Europe – Fall trip ideas

-Warsaw (Poland) – Cheap and beautiful in Autumn
+Warsaw (Poland) – Cheap and Beautiful Autumn Destination

-Warsaw is yet another one of the cheap autumn destinations in Europe you should absolutely visit.
+Warsaw is yet another one of the cheap autumn destinations in Europe you can add to your itinerary.

 In general, since the weather is always a bit unpredictable, I suggest you pack a bit of everything just to be on the safe side.
 Dress in layers to avoid packing too much!

 October in Warsaw is usually uncrowded and cheaper than other months.
 It’s super easy to find discounted rates on flights and rooms, making this one of the budget destinations in Europe.